wesleycosta/wesleycosta/README.md

-# Wesley Costa - Software Engineer
+# Wesley Costa - Software Developer

-🚀 Experienced software engineer with 8+ years in development and architecture.
+🚀 Experienced software developer with 8+ years in development and architecture.

 🌐 Check out my projects and contributions.
 Thank you for visiting!